Skip to main content

 • “Deceptively simple platformer with a great core gimmick, tight controls and really smooth excellent movement mechanics that just feel great when you get the hang of them.”

 • “It's a mostly mechanically solid game overall, featuring fast and responsive controls which are easy to grasp but hard to master.
-However, due to its admittedly unpolished elements, for a game centered around throwing bombs, you'll frequently miss your shots or deal with inconsistent hitboxes, with little feedback on whether you've connected your shots from awkward angles.
-The camera certainly doesn't help, often causing you to blow yourself up or fail to hit as many targets as intended, making it feel like too much of a gamble every time unless you hold the bomb key to charge your shot.
+However, due to unpolished elements, you'll frequently miss your shots or deal with inconsistent hitboxes, and receive little feedback on whether you've connected shots from awkward angles.
+The camera complicates aiming, often causing self-damage or missed targets unless you hold the bomb key to charge your shot.
 Many of the power-ups are genuinely tedious to use.”

 • music